ra463/p-front/README.md

 git clone https://github.com/ra463/p-front.git
 ```

-To connect with backend/server just change the server link in `axiosUtils` files
+To connect with backend/server just change the server link in `axiosUtils` file in `utils` folder

 Install all the dependencies by running the command `npm install`